Online Emergency Management Degrees

 - Certified Emergency Manager (CEM)

-You may also find that many agencies and states also offer voluntary certification programs.
-If you are an EM director and you take a course, you can pick up extra skills that may suit their location.
-You can check if your state has an Emergency Preparedness Association.
+You may also find that many agencies and states offer voluntary certification programs.
+If you are an EM director and you take a course, you can pick up extra skills that may be a good fit for your location.
+You can easily check if your state has an Emergency Preparedness Association.

 |State||Employment||Annual Mean Wage|

 There are many career paths you could take in EM.
-For instance, you may decide to focus on the managerial side of planning and preparing for crises.
-Others handle the response, recovery, and relief sides.
-You will find that most (64%) EM jobs are government jobs or in the private sector.
+For instance, you may decide to focus on the manager side of planning and preparing for crises.
+Or, you could handle response, recovery, and relief sides.
+You will find that most (64%) EM jobs are government jobs or private sector jobs.

 EMERGENCY MANAGEMENT DIRECTORS

-Emergency management directors are leaders.
-As an EM director, you would plan and direct the responses to crisis of all kinds.
+You will find that Emergency management directors are leaders.
+As an EM director, you would plan and direct responses to crisis of all kinds.
 These could mean, for example, that you would respond to natural crises such as floods, hurricanes and earthquakes.
-As an EM director, you could also step in during terrorist attacks, hostage taking or hazardous oil spills.
-Being in charge of emergency plans and processes means they may also train others.
+As an EM director, you could also step in during terrorist attacks, hostage taking or dangerous oil spills.
+Being in charge of emergency plans means that you could also train others.

 As an Emergency management specialist, you could hold many different job titles.
 You will find EMs who work in local and state governments, hospitals, power plants and supply services.
 Also, you could see them in relief services jobs.
-As such, you can see that their efforts are vital to homeland security.
-They help people, businesses, and communities to avoid and better react to crises
+As such, you can see that their efforts are vital to HS.
+As an EM specialist, you would help people, businesses, and communities avoid and react more strongly to crises.

 INDUSTRIAL SAFETY AND HEALTH ENGINEERS

 Health and safety engineers design systems and process.
 You will find that some of these systems are to protect people from illness.
-Others are to keep property free from damage.
-As a health and safety engineer, you would make sure that things like chemicals, machinery, software, furniture are safe.
-As such, they need to stay up-to-date about health and safety rules.
+Others, you can see, keep property free from damage.
+As a health and safety engineer, you would make sure that chemicals, machinery, software, and furniture are safe.
+As such, you would need to stay informed on health and safety rules.
 You would also need to make sure you are up to date on the industrial methods that are used.

 Job growth through 2026: 9% (as fast as average)